misonou/node-runspace/README.md

     // see notes below
     deny: [],

-    // list of properties which their values should be freezed
+    // list of properties which their values should be freezed; or
-    // set to true if values of all properties should be freezed
+    // true if values of all properties should be freezed
     freeze: [],

     // called when getting property on a proxy